Basketball Play - MiamiBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 If the pass to O4 is not there, O3 passes back to O1.
-In diagram C, O4 screens for O5 and O5 cuts to the ball-side elbow, looking for the pass from O1.
+O4 screens for O5 (diagram B) and O5 cuts to the ball-side elbow (diagram C), looking for the pass from O1.
 After screening, O4 pins the screened defender and cuts back to the ball at the block, looking for the pass and power lay-up.
-If the pass goes to O5 at the elbow (diagram D), O5's options are a shot, a pass to O4 or O2, or a shot-fake and a power dribble move to the right side of the hoop.
+If the pass goes to O5 at the elbow (diagram D), O5's options are to shoot, pass to O4 or O2, or shot-fake and power dribble to the right side of the hoop.
 O2 has dropped toward the corner for the kick-out pass and 3-point shot.

 "Miami" vs the 2-3 zone (and also the 1-3-1 and 1-2-2 zones)Start the play the same as in diagram A, with the pass going to O3 and O1 moving outside to the left wing, and with O3 dribbling toward the top.
 The initial pass to O4 curling around O2 is less likely to be open against the 2-3 zone (but could be open against a 1-2-2 zone).
 O4 mainly becomes a screener.
 After cutting, O4 locates in the left short-corner area.

 O3 passes to O2 (diagrams E).
 O2 skip passes to O1 who has dropped down toward the left corner.
 This causes the low outside defender X3 to close-out on O1.
 O4 bumps and delays the X3 defender just enough to make the skip pass to the corner open.
 Then O4 lets the X3 defender move out to defend.
 Now O4 screens the middle low defender X4.
 O5 cuts underneath the screen for the pass from O1 and the power lay-up.